KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/what-are-reasons-why-financial-aid-may-not-cover-some-of-my-classes.md

 ---
+accordion_page: 'Financial Aid FAQ'
-question: "What are reasons why financial aid may not cover some of my classes?"
+card_heading: "What are reasons why financial aid may not cover some of my classes?"
 order: 11
 ---